Ojhanaveen/github-bot/README.md

 | `GEMINI_API_KEY` | Google AI Studio API key |
 | `SLACK_WEBHOOK_URL` | Slack Incoming Webhook URL |

-## 🌐 Deployment (Vercel)

-1. Push your code to a GitHub repository
-2. Go to [vercel.com](https://vercel.com) and import your repository
-3. Add all environment variables from `.env` in the Vercel dashboard
-4. Update your GitHub App's **Webhook URL** and **Callback URL** to your Vercel deployment URL
-5. Deploy!

-## 🧪 Testing the Bot

-1. Install the GitHub App on a test repository
-2. Sign in to the dashboard
-3. Open a new Issue in the connected repository
-4. Within seconds, the bot will:
-   - Post an AI-generated summary comment on the issue
-   - Send a Slack notification to your configured channel
-   - Log the event in the dashboard

 ## 🔒 Security